jiutongzhao/Time-Series-Data-Analysis/docs/chap4.md

 $$
 > meaning you can trade time resolution for frequency resolution, but never improve both simultaneously beyond this bound.
 >
-This is often summarized as: "A signal cannot be both time-limited and band-limited."
+This is often summarized as: "A signal cannot be both **time-limited and band-limited**."
 Practically, a shorter pulse spreads its spectrum, while a narrowband tone must last longer.

 <p align = 'center'><img src="Figure/figure_uncertainty_principle.png" width="100%"/></p>